SantoriniDave.com

 Best for: first-time visitors, families, short stays, Big Ben views, and easy sightseeing.

 This is the most convenient part of South Bank for classic sightseeing.
-You are positioned right beside the London Eye, across the bridge from Big Ben, and within easy walking distance of Westminster Abbey, St James’s Park, and Trafalgar Square.
-In my experience, while it is busy and touristy, the sheer convenience of the location is outstanding for those who want everything on their doorstep.
+You are beside the London Eye, across the bridge from Big Ben, and within easy reach of Westminster Abbey, St James’s Park, Trafalgar Square, and the West End.
+It is busy and touristy, but the convenience is outstanding if you want major sights close by and do not mind crowds.

 Recommended hotels: